 and they will be my people.

 But the covenants are also unlike each other.
-The old covenant was written on tablets of stone.
+The old one was written on tablets of stone.
 Its terms were external to the people of the covenant.
-But the terms of the new covenant are written on our hearts.
+But the terms of the new one are written on our hearts.
 They have become a part of us.
 And this is a fundamental change.
 I am changed when those terms are written on my heart.
 I am not the same as I was before.

 A New Relationship